rgitrepo/kubernetes-beginner-to-pro/docs/day3/docker-containers.md

 - **Layers:** Reduce them for better performance.
 - **Alpine Images:** Use them for a lightweight and efficient base.
 - **Distroless Images:** Use them for security and efficiency.
+- **Scratch Images:** Use them when you need the smallest possible image.
 - **Containers:** Run images in isolated environments.
 - **Root Privileges:** Avoid them for better security.